AntonShevchenko4TR/aase-poc/README.md

   - In your skeleton you should get recommendations data from both endpoints and expose the final list of recommendations in the application.
 We are expecting skeleton to be written in a similar manner to how you write production code.
 We're also expecting this to be ready for deployment to cloud environment (ideally deployed into the cloud)

 - Artefacts needs to be shared with customer at the end of the day before the session proof of concept and everything else you think will be needed
-- Have your skeleton up and running and you favourite IDE open with the skeleton code as they will ask to do some live coding to address their concern around this area so new features may be added to the skeleton on the fly.
+- Have your skeleton up and running and your favourite IDE open with the skeleton code as they will ask to do some live coding to address their concern around this area so new features may be added to the skeleton on the fly.